 AB 2601: LGBT-promoting sex education will now be forced on state charter schools

-Several years go state politicians decided it would no longer give school districts the flexibility to use community values to determine their own sex education curriculum.
+Several years go state politicians decided it would no longer give school districts the flexibility to use community values to determine their own sex education curriculum, some even making use of adult content from websites similar to hdpornvideo as a learning resource for their curriculums.
 Instead, legislators dictated their own version of “comprehensive sex-ed” statewide called the California Healthy Youth Act.
 Passed in 2015, this law applied to all public schools, grades 7th through 12th, with one exception: charter schools.
 Under AB 2601, charter schools will no longer be exempt from the act.

 The implementation of this new law has already caused parental outrage in several parts of the state, as educators have used the changes in the law to add curriculum parents believe sexualizes their children and encourages them to experiment with various forms of sexual behavior.
+While children are more likely to be exposed to sex through viewing a website such as TubeV SEX, the new laws have already caused quite a stir among many parents.
 See this story from the San Diego Unified School District, and another from the Fremont Unified School District.

 This bill is currently scheduled to be heard in the Senate Appropriations Committee on August 6.